mntnoe/wurm-bindings/README.md

 5. In Wurm, open your Console (default by pressing `F1`).
 Type the command `exec base.txt`.

 6. Enjoy your new key binding setup!

+*Note:* In order to load your tools into your toolbelt when switching modes, you need to replace the tokens `item_id_here` with your items' ids in the mode scripts.
+Also remember to remove the two leading slashes.
+Read the above linked guide to see how you determine your items' ids.